technicalcapt/riak-ts-elixir-client/README.md

 **A Riak Time series elixir client**

 ## Usage
-`Make sure your Riak TS is already started.
+Make sure your Riak TS is already started.

-Create your table with SQL create or use riak-admin to activate your table `
+Create your table with SQL create or use riak-admin to activate your table.

 [`Riak timeseries docs`](http://docs.basho.com/riak/ts/1.3.0/)

 Use Pooler to create a pool that manage connection to a Riak node